suyashjoshi/OpenCV-Playing-Card-Detector/README.md

 This is a Python program that uses OpenCV to detect and identify playing cards from a PiCamera / USB Camera video feed on a Raspberry Pi.

 ### Pre-Req / Dependencies
+Open your terminal / ssh into Raspberry Pi and install the following python packages that we will need.

 ```
 sudo apt-get install python-picamera python3-picamera